Ezell Jones

-Ezell Jones (born July 11, 1947) is a former American football tackle.
+Ezell M. Jones (born July 11, 1947) is an American former professional football tackle.

 Jones was born in Collierville, Tennessee, in 1947.
 He attended Melrose High School in Memphis and played college football at Minnesota.

-He was selected by the New York Jets in the fourth round of the 1969 NFL Draft, but was traded to the Boston Patriots in August 1969.
+He was selected by the New York Jets in the fourth round of the 1969 NFL/AFL draft, but was traded to the Boston Patriots in August 1969.
 He appeared in 18 games for the Patriots during the 1969 and 1970 seasons.